 However, the more caffeine per serving pre-workout contains, the higher the possibility of it making you tired after the effects wear off.

-It may sound counterintuitive, but constant high doses of caffeine may build a caffeine tolerance, which diminishes its ability to energize you even further.
+It may sound counterintuitive, but constant too much caffeine may build a caffeine tolerance, which diminishes its ability to energize you even further.

 The physiology behind this is simple - caffeine is a central nervous system (CNS) stimulant that inhibits adenosine buildup in the brain (an energy metabolism product that causes tiredness) and affects the release of adrenaline and dopamine .